The following types of audits may be required for programmes administered by the Clean Energy Regulator:

 Carbon Credits (Carbon Farming Initiative) Act 2011 (CFI Act) make provision for administering the Emissions Reduction Fund.

 Auditing of projects under the Emissions Reduction Fund provides the Clean Energy Regulator with confidence that the abatement reported represents genuine total net abatement for a project for a nominated reporting period.
-It is an essential component in the decision-making by the agency to issue Australian carbon credit units.
+It is an essential component in the decision-making by the Clean Energy Regulator to issue Australian carbon credit units.

-The agency takes a risk-based approach to audits under the Emissions Reduction Fund, utilising the Clean Energy Regulator audit framework.
+The Clean Energy Regulator takes a risk-based approach to audits under the Emissions Reduction Fund, utilising the Clean Energy Regulator audit framework.
 For most projects, this will mean a minimum of three scheduled audits across the seven plus year crediting period, which are arranged and paid for by scheme participants.
 An audit schedule is set for projects against criteria specified in the

 Carbon Credits (Carbon Farming Initiative) Rule 2015 (CFI Rule).
 The audit schedule sets out the frequency and scope of audits required for the project.